dschmaryl/i3-layout-scripts/README.md

 # i3 Layout Save/Open

 These scripts can be used to save layouts and open saved layouts in i3.
+For each layout, a bash script to launch the applications associated with layout is also created.
+Also included are 'list' and 'remove' scripts to manage saved layouts.

 To install:

     git clone https://github.com/dschmaryl/i3-layout-scripts
     cd i3-layout-scripts

-Edit 'config.py' if you would like to change the default dirs.
+Edit 'config.py' if you would like to change the default directories in which layouts and program launchers will be saved.
 Then run:

     python3 install.py